 What is a fun thing to spend $1,200 on, on the other hand, is TRAVEL.
 Small group travel especially.
 You get to see new stuff, try new things, eat new eats and meet new peeps.
 You get someone showing you around who knows your destination like they live it every day, because they do, yet loads of free time to do with whatever you will.
 Sound pretty orright, right?
 And all for under 1,200 smackeroos?
 You’d best believe it, comrade.
 Check out these cheeky monkeys currently going cheap…

 A rollicking rounding-out of Cambodia’s highlights.
 Get to know the country’s capital, Phnom Penh, from the back of a cyclo on a city tour, then bus it up to Siem Reap for street-side snacking, temple tour and optional boat cruises out on Tonle Sap Lake.

-Traverse South East Asia’s most enthralling land on this top-to-tail adventure of road and rail.
+Traverse South East Asia’s most enthralling land on this top-to-tail adventure of Vietnam by road and rail.
 Potter your way through Hanoi’s Old Quarter, cruise around Halong Bay’s limestone karsts by boat, see where royalty erstwhile resided in Hue and be hopelessly romanced by atmospheric Hoi An.
 Then mellow out ocean-side in Nha Trang before being swallowed whole by bustling Ho Chi Minh City.